openshift-labs/learn-katacoda/middleware/pipelines/06create-pipeline.md

-A `Pipeline` defines some tasks that should be executed and how they interact with each other via their inputs and outputs.
+A `Pipeline` defines an ordered series of `Tasks` that you want to execute along with the corresponding inputs and outputs for each `Task`.
+In fact, tasks should do one single thing so you can reuse them across pipelines or even within a single pipeline.

-Below is an overview of the pipeline that will be created, taking our code from Github to be built & deployed on OpenShift:
+Below is an example definition of a `Pipeline`, created using the following diagram:

 ![Web Console Developer](../../assets/middleware/pipelines/pipeline-diagram.png)